 What's the best way to start a cover letter for a job?
 The first couple of sentences of your cover letter are the most important ones.
 Recruiters and hiring managers often spend mere seconds scanning your application.

-This might mean highlighting a contact, providing a quick window into your relevant background and experience, and/or emphasizing a significant accomplishment that would make you an asset to the organization.
+This might mean highlighting a contact, providing a quick window into your relevant background and experience, or emphasizing a significant accomplishment that would make you an asset to the organization.

 Think about why the hiring manager should select you, above all other candidates, for an interview, and you'll be on the right track.

 How to Start a Cover Letter

 Be direct.
 In these opening sentences, you want to explicitly let the reader know which position you're applying for.
 Hiring managers are often looking at candidates for several open jobs at any given time.
 Make sure it's easy for them to discover your intent.
 For example:

 I am interested in the coordinator position at ABC company.

 Mention a contact.
 If someone referred you to the position, include that information early on as well.
 Referrals are one of the key aspects to securing an interview, so be sure to mention yours right away.
 For example:

 Jane Doe suggested I contact you about the job, as she feels my skills would be a good fit for the position.

 State an accomplishment.
 Try to state an accomplishment from your previous job.
 If you can, show how you added value to the last company you worked for.
 You might even add the job title you had if it's similar to the one you are applying for.
 For example: